LLNL/Adiak/docs/sphinx/BasicUsage.rst

 Memory Management and Data Lifetime ...................................

-Adiak makes a copy of every data value that is passed through the application interface.
-This means that:

-* It is safe to free data values after passing them to Adiak.
+By default, Adiak makes a copy of every data value that is passed through the application interface.
+This means that it is safe to free data values after passing them to Adiak.
-* Adiak is not appropriate for large data structures that consume a significant fraction of memory.

 Adiak's data copies are deep, which means that containers and pointers are followed when doing the copy.

+There is also an option to create reference values where only a pointer to the data is stored, which is useful for for large data structures that consume a significant fraction of memory.
+See :ref:`reference_values` to learn more.

-The adiak utility API has calls, such as :cpp:func:`adiak_clean`, which deallocate all data value copies made by Adiak.
+The adiak utility API provides the :cpp:func:`adiak_clean` call, which deallocates all data value copies made by Adiak.

-The name C-style strings passed to Adiak are not copied—Adiak only retains a pointer to these strings.
-The application should ensure that such strings have a program lifetime or through the next ``adiak_clean`` call.

-The tool interface can retain pointers to Adiak data values, through if it does so the tool should watch for ``adiak_clean`` operations to clean those pointers.
+The tool interface can retain pointers to Adiak data values, though if it does so the tool should watch for ``adiak_clean`` operations to clean those pointers.